 I’m Randy Reynolds, creator of TNRS.
 If you are looking for online tennis instruction, training and resources, this page is for you!
 It contains the information you need to get up to speed quickly and start improving your tennis game confidently.

-My belief in helping you learn to play and coach tennis is simple: Share candid tennis instruction, training and resources; while working hard and leading by example.
+My belief in helping you learn to play tennis is simple: Share candid tennis instruction, training and resources; while working hard and leading by example.

 Improving at Tennis

 I have a post that I deem required for anyone who is serious about improving at tennis.
 It lays out how to bring meaning to your tennis so that you make progress.

 Types of Tennis Instruction, Training & Resources

 There are 4 main areas in tennis: technique, strategy, training, and psychology.